 Also, not being able to overclock it can also be a blessing since you won’t be tempted to buy a more expensive Z490 motherboard nor a better performing cooler than the one it comes with, which gives you more money to spend on a better graphics.

 Now, if that’s the case, then wouldn’t the cheaper Intel Core i5-9400F make more sense?

 Not exactly.
-Because for the same reason the Ryzen 5 3600 has long been considered as the best gaming CPU under $200 since its release because of its more future-proof build (it comes with 6 cores and 12 threads), the i5-10400F is also built to better support next-generation titles once they start releasing by late 2020.
+Because for the same reason the Ryzen 5 3600 has long been considered as the best gaming CPU under $200 since its release because of its more future-proof build (it comes with 6 cores and 12 threads), the i5-10400F is also built to better support next-generation titles once they start releasing in 2021.

 If you’re building a PC for purely gaming and you prefer Intel more but don’t want to plan on overclocking anytime soon, then the i5-10400F is an excellent and a much more affordable alternative to the i5-10600K.